-As at December 31, 2021 and 2020, the recoverable amount of the CGU has been determined based on a VIU calculation using five-year cash flow projections.
+As at December 31, 2022 and 2021, the recoverable amount of the CGU has been determined based on a VIU calculation using five-year cash flow projections.
 Key assumptions in the VIU calculation of the CGU are most sensitive to the following:

 - Future revenues and revenue growth rates.
-Cash flow projections based on financial budgets approved by management covering a five-year period and considers the impact of coronavirus pandemic, among others. - Long-term growth rates (4.84% for 2021 and 3.78% for 2020).
-The Long-term growth rate is the expected growth rate in the education industry sector. - Discount rate (11% for 2021 and 10.9% for 2020).
-The discount rate used for the computation of the net present value is the weighted average cost of capital and was determined by reference to Parent Company's capital structure.
+Cash flow projections based on financial budgets approved by management and the BOD covering a five-year period and considers the impact of the coronavirus pandemic, among others. - Long-term growth rates (5.79% for 2022 and 4.84% for 2021).
+The long-term growth rate considers the historical growth rate of MESI and the long-term growth rate for the education industry sector. - Discount rate (14% for 2022 and 11% for 2021).
+The discount rate used for the computation of the net present value is the weighted average cost of capital and was determined by reference to comparable listed companies in the educational sector.